pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs wardrobe list [WARDROBE]` command allows users to view a list of costumes and accessories stored in a wardrobe.
-A wardrobe, in this context, is a collection of clothing items and accessories that can be used for various purposes, such as dressing up or creating outfits.
+<p align="justify"> The `eggs wardrobe list [WARDROBE]` command allows users to view a list of costumes and accessories stored in a wardrobe.
+A wardrobe, in this context, is a collection of clothing items and accessories that can be used for various purposes, such as dressing up or creating outfits.</p>

 > [!NOTE]
-> By executing the `eggs wardrobe list [WARDROBE]` command, users can specify the wardrobe they want to list costumes and accessories from.
-This command provides a convenient way to view the items available in a specific wardrobe.
+> <p align="justify">  By executing the `eggs wardrobe list [WARDROBE]` command, users can specify the wardrobe they want to list costumes and accessories from.
+This command provides a convenient way to view the items available in a specific wardrobe.</p>

 **EXAMPLES**
 ```